top of page

 Currently, Gulf coastal waters off Walton County are 95% barren sand flats.
 Deployment of sculpture as artificial reefs will provide a source of biological replenishment and protective marine habitat where none exists.
 The UMA is deployed with SWARA’s existing USACOA and FDEP permitted artificial reef project that includes nine nearshore reefs located within one nautical mile of the shore in 60-feet of water.
 A one-acre permit patch of seabed off Grayton Beach State Park has been dedicated to the CAA for the purpose of a permanent underwater sculpture exhibit.

 The CAA and SWARA proudly revealed the seven sculpture designs selected by jury for permanent exhibition in the first installation of the UMA in December 2017.
-Those sculptures were deployed into the Gulf the following June, thus opening the nation’s first underwater sculpture park.
-In March 2019, additional designs were reveled for permanent exhibition as the 2019 installation.
-A third installation took place in February 2021 which brought the total number of exhibits to 25 sculptures followed by a fourth installation of nine new artworks in June 2022 bringing the exhibit total to 34 sculptures.
+Those sculptures were deployed into the Gulf the following June, thus opening the first underwater sculpture park in the U.S. In August 2024, seven new designs joined the 40 previously deployed pieces in the sixth installation.

 Video credit: Spring Run Media